Reddit meter

 Steven Levy digs into the common misunderstandings about hackers.
 He shows that they're not all criminals or troublemakers, but often passionate innovators and problem solvers.
 This book will help you see hackers in a new light and appreciate their contributions to technology and society.

-Levy's 'Hackers' is a fascinating deep-dive into the world of computing, a must-read for anyone interested in the history of technology.
+Levy's 'Hackers' is a fascinating deep dive into the world of computer programming.
+It's a must-read for anyone interested in the history and evolution of this industry.

-Steven Levy's 'Hackers' is an insightful exploration of the hacker ethos.
-It's a book that has greatly influenced my understanding of the hacker mindset.
+'Hackers' by Steven Levy is an insightful exploration of the hacker ethos.
+It's a book that has greatly influenced my understanding of the hacker culture.